InfernusScripts/Null-Fire/Documentations/CodeBox.md

 editor.CodeEditorMode -- sets values of all "AutocompleteEnabled", "SyntaxHighlight" and "AutoFill" at the same time editor.TextEditorMode -- reverse of editor.CodeEditorMode editor.ControlButtons -- if true, combinations such as Ctrl + G; Ctrl + F and Ctrl + H will work.
-This option does not apply for Ctrl + Z, Ctrl + X, Ctrl + V, Ctrl + Arrows and other
+This option does not apply for Ctrl + Z, Ctrl + X, Ctrl + V, Ctrl + Arrows and other editor.LinesVisible -- if true, lines text on the left side will be visible
 ```